Department of Biomedical Engineering

 St. Louis, MO

-I am an assistant professor in the Department of Biomedical Engineering at Washington University in St. Louis.
+I am an associate professor in the Department of Biomedical Engineering at Washington University in St. Louis.

 I run the Systems Neuroscience and Neuromorphic Engineering Lab.